 Looking for a different shopping experience?
 Discover unique finds and year-round charm at these local shopping destinations.

 Just off Highway 23/73, Princeton’s Water Street shopping district is flush with home decorating and gift options.
-Explore the European style of Fran Hill, eco-friendly offerings at daiseye, furniture at Amish House, and designs of Tracy Porter at Georgie’s.
-Old things are given new lives at American Garage and Garden, Woolbright’s River City Antique Mall and Jo Von’s Vintage and Antiques.
-Relax with espresso or wine at Renard’s European Bake Shop, located inside the eclectic Twister.
+Explore the European style of Fran Hill, eco-friendly offerings at daiseye, and furniture at Amish House.
+Old things are given new lives at Woolbright’s River City Antique Mall and Jo Von’s Vintage and Antiques.
+Relax with espresso or wine at the eclectic Twister.
 For breakfast or lunch, head to Once in a Blue Moon, where a whimsical gift shop makes the wait for a table enjoyable.
 April through October, Princeton is also home to the state’s largest weekly outdoor flea market.

 Nestled on the shore of Lake Superior, Bayfield beckons with apples and the Apostle Islands.
 Nature’s inspirations are incorporated into driftwood carvings, handmade soaps and paintings at the Bayfield Arts Guild, the colors of kitchenwares at Eckels Pottery, and in designs at Oulu Glass and Water Music Jewelry.
 Keeper of the Light is a must-stop for nautical gifts and lighthouse lovers.
-Local, fair-trade and sustainability missions are carried out through Inspire’s recycled and green creations as well as at Big Water Café & Coffee Roasters (formerly named Burt & Francie’s), serving locally roasted coffee, regional beers and foods from local farms, cheesemakers, and other producers.
-Bayfield County Coffee Company, known for gourmet hot chocolate, now features an expanded gift shop.
+Local, fair-trade and sustainability missions are carried out through Big Water Café & Coffee Roasters (formerly named Burt & Francie’s), serving locally roasted coffee, regional beers and foods from local farms, cheesemakers, and other producers.
 Nearby, Old Rittenhouse Inn, a collection of historic homes with rooms for rent, opens its nationally recognized restaurant to the public for breakfast, lunch and dinner.
 Restaurant group Flamingos Up North also operates three popular restaurants in the area: Wild Rice Restaurant, Egg Toss Café and Maggie’s.

 Milwaukee’s Historic Third Ward